 - insurers in relation to professional indemnity insurance

-- public sources, such as telephone directories, membership lists of business, professional and trade associations, public websites.
-ASIC searches, bankruptcy searches and searches of court registries; and
+- public sources, such as telephone directories, membership lists of business, professional and trade associations, public websites, ASIC searches, bankruptcy searches and searches of court registries.

 4.2.
 Collection notices

-Where the CPA Australia Group collects personal information directly from you, the CPA Australia Group’s policy is to take reasonable steps to notify you of certain matters.
-We do this at or before the time of collection, or as soon as practicable afterwards.
-The matters include:
+Where the CPA Australia Group collects personal information directly from you, the CPA Australia Group’s policy is to take reasonable steps to notify you, including:

 - our identity and how to contact us